Fiji National University: Academic leadership

 The first Vice Chancellor, Dr Ganesh Chand, served from the foundation of the University in 2010 until 2014.
 He was later the Vice Chancellor of Solomon Islands University from 2019-22.
 The second Vice Chancellor was Professor Nigel Healey, a British-New Zealand economist who served a four-year term between 2016 and 2020.
 He left FNU at the end of his term to become Provost and Deputy President of the University of Limerick in Ireland.
 His successor was Professor Toby Wilkinson, a renowned British Egyptologist.
 Professor Wilkinson served for 15 months until March 2022, before returning to the University of Cambridge for family reasons.
 Professor Wilkinson is now the Fellow for Development at Clare College.
-The current Vice Chancellor is Professor Lyn Karstadt, formerly Deputy Vice Chancellor of Murdoch University in Western Australia.
+Professor Lyn Karstadt, formerly Deputy Vice Chancellor of Murdoch University in Western Australia, served for one year until February 2023, before Professor Unaisi Nabobo-Baba assumed the position.